 We are a contractor providing fitting-out services and repair and maintenance services in Macau.
 Our Group's history can be traced back to August 1996, when Mr. Li, the chairman of the Board and founder of our Group, established WHHE (HK) to provide fitting-out services in Hong Kong.
 In view of the robust growth of the tourism and gaming industries which drove up the demand for fitting-out services in hotels, casinos and integrated resorts in Macau, our Group has shifted the focus of our business to the market in Macau since May 2005 through the establishment of WHHE (Macau).
 Our fitting-out services primarily cover refitting works for existing buildings and extend to casinos, retail areas, hotels, restaurants, commercial properties and residential properties.
 We primarily focus on providing fitting-out services for the commercial segment, in particular facilities located within integrated resorts in Macau.
 During the Track Record Period, we had completed two repair and maintenance service contracts awarded by Customer B, being an integrated resort operator and one of our top five customers during the Track Record Period.
-According to the Frost & Sullivan Report, in terms of revenue, our Group was the third largest commercial fitting-out contractor and the fifth largest fitting-out contractor in Macau in 2017, with a market share of approximately 4.4% and 2.4%, respectively.
+According to the Frost & Sullivan Report, in terms of revenue, our Group was the third largest commercial fitting-out contractor and the fifth largest fitting-out contractor in Macau in 2017, with a market share of approximately 4.3% and 2.4%, respectively.

 During the Track Record Period, we have established business relationship with major licensed casino gaming operators in Macau.
 According to the Frost & Sullivan Report, Customer A, Customer B and Customer H, being our top five customers during the Track Record Period, are group companies of three of the six licensed casino gaming operators in Macau, and the shares of their respective holding companies are listed on the Stock Exchange.
-Our Directors believe that our experienced management team with profound industry knowledge has contributed to establishing our reputation in the fitting-out industry in Macau and our continued success.
-It also contributed to maintaining long-term business relationships with our major customers and a stable pool of suppliers and subcontractors.
+Our Directors believe that our experienced management team with profound industry knowledge, our ability to maintaining long-term business relationships with our major customers and a stable pool of suppliers and subcontractors have contributed to our success.

-For FY2015, FY2016, FY2017 and the eight months ended 31 August 2018, our total revenue amounted to approximately MOP114.0 million, MOP114.7 million, MOP189.1 million and MOP271.5 million, of which revenue generated from providing fitting-out services constituted approximately 95.0%, 96.1%, 99.5% and 99.9% of our total revenue, respectively.
+For FY2015, FY2016, FY2017 and FY2018, our total revenue amounted to approximately MOP114.0 million, MOP114.7 million, MOP189.1 million and MOP326.8 million, of which revenue generated from providing fitting-out services constituted approximately 95.0%, 96.1%, 99.5% and 99.8% of our total revenue, respectively.
 Our fitting-out services are provided on a project basis.
-During the Track Record Period, we had completed 113 fitting-out projects with an aggregate original contract sum amounting to approximately MOP450.5 million.
-As at the Latest Practicable Date, we had 29 awarded and ongoing fitting-out projects with aggregate original contract sum amounting to approximately MOP373.5 million.
+During the Track Record Period, we had completed 124 fitting-out projects with an aggregate original contract sum amounting to approximately MOP486.7 million.
+As at the Latest Practicable Date, we had 24 awarded and ongoing fitting-out projects with an aggregate original contract sum amounting to approximately MOP398.9 million.